Luiszaba/cli_project/Notes.md

 # work from the cli to the program itself

 What are we trying to achieve?
-# Read yesterdays big tech news beginning with the most recent article
+# Read yesterdays big tech news beginning with the most recent article supplied by the company newsletter
+# Fix URL's...split(" , ")[0][1]

+Scraper paths

 - Intel